MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

             - `[IsHidden <Boolean?>]`: Indicates whether the chat is hidden for the current user.
             - `[LastMessageReadDateTime <DateTime?>]`: Represents the dateTime up until which the current user has read chatMessages in a specific chat.
           - `[WebUrl <String>]`: The URL for the chat in Microsoft Teams.
 The URL should be treated as an opaque blob, and not parsed.
 Read-only.
-        - `[City <String>]`: The city in which the user is located.
+        - `[City <String>]`: The city where the user is located.
 Maximum length is 128 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
-        - `[CompanyName <String>]`: The company name which the user is associated.
+        - `[CompanyName <String>]`: The name of the company that the user is associated with.
 This property can be useful for describing the company that an external user comes from.
 The maximum length is 64 characters.Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[ConsentProvidedForMinor <String>]`: Sets whether consent has been obtained for minors.
 Allowed values: null, Granted, Denied and NotRequired.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.
 Supports $filter (eq, ne, not, and in).
         - `[ContactFolders <IMicrosoftGraphContactFolder[]>]`: The user's contacts folders.
 Read-only.
 Nullable.
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.